adaltas/node-nikita/src/context.coffee.md

           opts.handler ?= handler if handler
           opts.callback ?= callback if callback
           opts.user_args = true if enrich and opts.callback?.length > 2
-          opts.store ?= store if enrich and store opts.once = ['handler'] if opts.once is true
+          opts.store ?= state.store if enrich and state.store
+          opts.once = ['handler'] if opts.once is true
           delete opts.once if opts.once is false
           opts.once = opts.once.sort() if Array.isArray opts.once